YuhsuanChen/CLOUD-COMPUTING-CLASS-2020-Lab2/README.md

 When I was doing Task 2.1 I have problem when using this line: nltk.download('punkt') and always get error msg, then I solved problem by downloading the pkg from http://www.nltk.org/nltk_data/ and put it into our project and it works.
 (Yuhsuan Chen)

+No special difficulties I have faced but it took some times to understand how to use these interface and functions.
+(Yi-Chiau Li)